 I was first asked to speak publicly sometime in the early 90’s for a broadcasting trade association meeting.
 I had a small media-buying business, and my model was a little different than the local agencies.
 The association believed my thoughts on media buying would be useful to those who were trying to sell media.
-I was part of a panel, but I cannot recall what I talked about or how useful my comments might have been to those in attendance.
+I was part of a panel, but I cannot recall what I talked about or how helpful my comments might have been to those in attendance.
 I do remember I was quite anxious about participation but managed to get through it because I understand how important public speaking opportunities were to help build credibility for my business and my entrepreneurial endeavors.

 Public speaking does not come naturally to me.

 It makes me uncomfortable in all sorts of ways, none the least of which is feeling unprepared regardless of how much preparation time I put into the talk.
 There are other challenges, too.
-I want to everyone to find something of value in my talk, I want to be entertaining as well as informative so those listening don’t get bored.
+I want everyone to find something of value in my talk, I want to be entertaining as well as informative, so those listening don’t get bored.
 I want those in the audience to have at least one “ah-ha” moment or walk away with one piece of information that is useful.
-And I really don’t want to hang around afterward to talk to people—the introvert in me needs to recharge—but I do.
+And I don’t want to hang around afterward to talk to people—the introvert in me needs to recharge—but I do.
 Public speaking, even for the most experienced, can be exhausting.